What Are Ventless Gas Logs

 As all gas appliances age and are hit with the passage of time and continued use, changes occur that will cause issues.
 As stated earlier, non-vented/ventless products use the air in the home for combustion.
 Typical household air isn’t that clean.
 Dust, pet dander, hair, and fumes from home cleaning supplies all negatively affect a precision machine like ventless gas logs.

 “It’s similar to putting low-quality gasoline into your car.
-The bad fuel will make the car run poorly, and the car will continue to run poorly even after it gets better quality gas.” – says Full Service Chimney Owner, Bob Berry
+The bad fuel will make the car run poorly, and the car will continue to run poorly even after it gets better quality gas.” – FSC Owner, Bob Berry

 The process of combining natural gas (or propane) and household air in the act of combustion is complex.
 For starters, the companies that distribute natural gas to homes assume it’s exhaust will be vented.
 The assumption is that other chemicals go along for the ride, will be vented to the outdoors.
 The problem is that for non-vented appliances, this is not the case.